 Christina Boville, 32 years old

-What it does: Modifies enzymes to enable the production of new compounds for the industry.
+What it does: Modifies enzymes to enable the production of new compounds for industry.

-Among the "women of nobel" is the one that exalted me the most.
+Among the "Nobel women" she is the one who exalted me the most.
 Christina Boville helped design a process that improves the way biology controls chemical reactions.
 It starts with natural enzymes and engineers them to produce useful chemicals that don't exist in nature.
-The approach can reduce production time for compounds used in the pharmaceutical industry from months to days, reduce waste by up to 99% and cut energy consumption in half.
+The approach can reduce the production time of compounds used in the pharmaceutical industry from months to days, reduce waste by up to 99% and cut energy consumption in half.

-In 2019, Christina co-founded Aralez Bio with David Romney and Frances Arnold, Nobel Prize in 2018 for a new way of creating enzymes called direct evolution.
-The Boville process creates chemicals known as non-canonical amino acids (ncAAs), which are used to make 12% of the 200 best-selling medicines and also used in agriculture.
+In 2019, Christina co-founded Aralez Bio with David Romney and Frances Arnold, Nobel Prize winner in 2018 for a new way of creating enzymes called directed evolution.
+Boville's process creates chemicals known as non-canonical amino acids (ncAAs), which are used to make 12% of the 200 top-selling medicines and also used in agriculture.
 “Nature was built using 20 amino acids.
-Now our enzymes can make hundreds of new ones, ”he says.
-“Pharmaceutical ingredients usually take 5 to 10 steps.
-Now we can do it in one step ”.
+Now our enzymes can make hundreds of new ones,” she says.
+“Pharmaceutical ingredients usually require 5 to 10 steps.
+Now we can do it in one step."

 Aralez Bio was recently contacted by a pharmaceutical company to produce normally developed amino acids in 9 months.
 The enzymes engineered by Christina Boville produced the same compound in one night.